tipmip-methods/toad/docs/consensus_clustering.md

 Votes are accumulated across all input clusterings.

-### 6. Normalise by the number of contributing maps
+### 6. Normalise by availability, then vote fraction

-The weighted consensus matrix is computed as:
+The implementation builds sparse vote and availability information on the **same undirected spacetime edge set** and forms a weighted score per edge with:

 ```text
 W = V / A
 ```

-where:

-- `V` is the number of maps that voted for an edge
-- `A` is the number of contributing input maps

-In other words, `min_consensus` is interpreted as:
+where, on each edge, ``V`` counts votes (maps that agree on that edge after dilation) and ``A`` is the **availability** for that edge (how many input maps can contribute to that local relation, so the denominator is per-edge, not a single global constant).
+In the typical case the interpretation is unchanged:

-> keep edges that are supported by at least this fraction of the input cluster maps
+> keep edges whose **relative** support is at least ``min_consensus`` (i.e. at least this
+> fraction of the relevant input maps, edge by edge)

 ### 7. Threshold the consensus graph